zinserjan/ts-checker-webpack-plugin/README.md

 $ npm install ts-checker-webpack-plugin --save-dev
 ```

-Note: This plugin requires webpack 2, typescript 2 and optionally tslint 5
+Note: This plugin requires TypeScript 2 and optionally TSLint 5

-And configure it in your webpack config (assumes webpack-config at project root):
+And configure it in your webpack config like below (assumes webpack-config at project root):

 ```js
 const path = require("path");